dycodex/ESPectro32-Azure-Alora/README.md

 This project depends on [ESPectro32](https://github.com/dycodex/ESPectro32) library!

+## Azure IoT Hub

+First thing first, you should have already set up an Azure IoT Hub and add a device.
+To create your Microsoft Azure IoT Hub and add a device, follow the instructions outlined in the [Setup IoT Hub Microsoft Azure Iot SDK](https://github.com/Azure/azure-iot-device-ecosystem/blob/master/setup_iothub.md) page.

 ## ESPectro32

 The project is tested form [ESPectro32](https://shop.makestro.com/product/espectro32/) board.
 It is an IoT development board based-on ESP32 MCU, made by [DycodeX](https://dycodex.com).

+## Alora v2

+An awesome boards combine many sensors and actuators.
+Get one [here](https://shop.makestro.com/product/alorav2/).

 ## Getting Started

 * Clone this repo
 * Update submodules which it depends on: `git submodule update --init --recursive`
 * There's a symbolic link `arduino-esp32`.
 Change (recreate) the symbolic link to point to your local [arduino-esp32](https://github.com/espressif/arduino-esp32) folder.
 * There're another two symbolic links: `Alora` and `AzureIoTHub`.
 Clone [ESPectro32-IDF](https://github.com/dycodex/ESPectro32-IDF), then recreate those two symbolic links to point to respective folder in ESPectro32-IDF folder you just cloned.
+Don't ask me why for this hassle, I'm too lazy to make them as separate repos :)
 * Try to `make`.
 Fingers crossed :)